multihack/multihack-web/README.md

 ### Works Offline

 When your internet connection drops, MultiHack lets you keep working without interruptions.

+## Sharing Projects

+Press the refresh icon next to "Project Files" to fetch your team's code.

+There is a limit on the public server, but not if you run [your own instance](https://github.com/RationalCoding/multihack-server).

 ## Run Your Own Instance